MSRConnections/Azure-training-course/Content/Stream Analytics/StreamAnalyticsHOL.md

 	node -v
 	</pre>

 	If Node.js is installed, you'll see the Node.js version number.
 If you don't see a version number, or if the **node** command didn't run at all, then you need to install Node.js.
-You'll find detailed instructions for installing it in Exercise 2 of the lab titled "Azure Storage and the Azre CLI." **If you don't already have Node.js installed, install it now**.
+You'll find detailed instructions for installing it in Exercise 2 of the lab entitled "Azure Storage and the Azure CLI." **If you don't already have Node.js installed, install it now**.

 	> You already have Node.js installed if you completed the **Azure Storage and the Azure CLI** lab because the Azure CLI requires Node.js.